plotly/academy/_react/1-introduction.md

 ## What we'll build

-This is the app we'll be building in this tutorial series:
+This is the app we'll be building in this tutorial series (yes, this is a live example!
+Click around and explore):

 <div class="post__example">
   <div class="post__example-bar">